Spam texts are out of control say all 51 Attorneys General

 iPhone

-iPhone give you the option of both filtering unknown numbers, as well as blocking them.
+iPhone gives you the option of filtering unknown numbers and blocking them.

 To filter unknown numbers: